Marilyn Hamilton

-Marylin Hamilton (born 1949) is an American inventor, athlete, and entrepreneur, known as the co-founder of Quickie Wheelchairs.
+Marylin Hamilton (born in 1949) is an American inventor, athlete, and entrepreneur, known as the co-founder of Quickie Wheelchairs.
 After a 1978 hang-gliding accident left her paraplegic, Hamilton sought to improve wheelchair design, co-creating the lightweight and customizable Quickie wheelchair in 1980 with Jim Okamoto and Don Helman.

 Biography

 Marilyn Hamilton was born in 1949 and grew up in Dinuba, California.
 In 1967, she was crowned the National Raisin Queen.

 Her life took a drastic turn in 1978 when, at 29 years old, she suffered a severe accident that left her paraplegic.
 Drawing from her background in hang gliding, Hamilton along with Jim Okamoto and Don Helman co-founded Quickie Wheelchairs in 1980.
 Their goal was to design a wheelchair that would combine advanced materials, adjustability, and vibrant colors, allowing users to personalize their mobility devices.
 The resulting Quickie wheelchair featured a lightweight aluminum frame, making it easier to maneuver, and offered various accessories and color options, making it a new product in the wheelchair industry.
 Quickie was one of the first wheelchairs to offer these features, leading to its widespread adoption.

 After her accident, Hamilton became a competitive athlete, excelling in adaptive sports.
 She won a silver medal in alpine skiing at the 1982 Paralympics and became the National Wheelchair Tennis Singles Champion in 1982 and 1983.

 After co-founding Quickie Wheelchairs and working with the company for over two decades, Hamilton transitioned to the CEO of StimDesigns, a company focused on the distribution of the Galileo neuromuscular training device.